 Midostaurin: A drug that targets the abnormal FLT3 protein and blocks its function.
 Midostaurin can be used with standard chemotherapy to treat people who have abnormal changes in the FLT3 gene.

 Gilteritinib: A drug that binds to the FLT3 protein and blocks its function.
-Gilteritinib can be used to treat people who have abnormal changes in the FLT3 gene.
+Gilteritinib can be used to treat people who have abnormal changes in the FLT3 gene who have undergone stem cell transplantation.

 In some people with acute myeloid leukemia, abnormal changes are detected in the IDH1 or IHD2 genes, which interfere with normal cell processes.